Top Hockey Gear Fitting Mistakes New Hockey Parents Should Avoid

 Open and close the hand.
 Fingertips should reach glove ends without bunching.

-Pro Tip: These checks show whether glove size hinders puck control or handling; minor fit issues can sometimes be mitigated with inner glove modifications, but persistent problems warrant trying a different size or model for improved tactile feel.
+Pro Tip: These checks show whether glove size hinders puck control or handling; minor fit issues can sometimes be mitigated with inner glove modifications, but persistent problems warrant trying a different size or model.

 | Equipment | Fit Aspect | Correct Indicator |